ZeDevGit/MERN-Book-Search-Engine/README.md

 - [Questions](#questions)

 ## Description
-An application for searching for books using Google Pages
+An application for searching for books using Google Books

 ## User Story
 ```md